Predictions of a simple parametric model of hierarchical black hole mergers: Supplemental Material

 with

-\item These 1g+1g BH/BH pairs are then drawn as per their $p^{\rm pair}$ to form 1g+1g BBHs.
-For a cluster with $N$ 1g+1g binaries, the effective number of binaries with the parameter combination $\theta_i^{\rm 1g+1g}$ is then $N p^{\rm pair}_i.$ However, in practice no BH pairs are thrown away in the pairing process, they are simply down weighted according to their $p^{\rm pair}$.
-Binning this list for a particular parameter, say component mass, then allows one to construct histograms as a function of the 1g+1g binary parameters in a given cluster.
+\item These 1g+1g BH/BH pairs are then drawn in proportion to their pairing probabilities $p^{\rm pair}$ to form 1g+1g BBHs.
+For a cluster with $N$ 1g+1g binaries, the effective number of binaries with the parameter combination $\theta_i^{\rm 1g+1g}$ is then $N p^{\rm pair}_i.$ However, in practice no BH pairs are thrown away in the pairing process, they are simply down weighted according to their $p^{\rm pair}$ value so that their appearance in our dataset is rarer.
+Binning this list for a particular parameter (e.g., the primary mass) then allows one to construct histograms as a function of the 1g+1g binary parameters for a given cluster.

-\item For each of the $N$ 1g+1g binaries, we use NR fitting formulas \citep{Barausse:2012qz, Hofmann:2016yih,Lousto:2012su} to calculate the final mass $M_f$, final spin $\chi_f$, and kick magnitude $V_{\rm kick}$ of the merger remnants resulting from each pair:
+\item For each of the $N$ 1g+1g binaries, we use NR fitting formulas \citep{Barausse:2012qz, Hofmann:2016yih,Lousto:2012su} to calculate the final mass $M_f$, final spin $\chi_f$, and kick magnitude $V_{\rm kick}$ of the merger remnants resulting from each {\it binary} pair: